 #4 Best Album: Speak Now

-Swift’s fourth studio album, Speak Now, penned completely by herself at ages 19 and 20 is also her fourth best album.
+Swift’s third studio album, Speak Now, penned completely by herself at ages 19 and 20 is her fourth best album.
 Maybe it’s the fact that Swift, not even old enough to legally consume alcohol, wrote the complete album herself, or maybe it’s the lyrics that she wrote, but there is something special about this album.
 Songs such as “Dear John,” “Last Kiss,” and “Back to December” are beautifully written breakup songs that tug on any listener’s heartstrings.
 Swift describes breakups and lost relationships delicately, honestly, and utterly truthfully.
 She did not hold back on lyrics, with “But now I’ll go sit on the floor wearing your clothes, all that I know is I don’t know how to be something you miss,” being one lyric on “Last Kiss” and showing such a simplistic yet openly honest part of heartbreak.
 “Long Live” is widely thought to be a sort of love song to Swift’s fans, while “Never Grow Up” reflects on the adolescent wanting to grow up but soon realizing that it is not all it is cut out to be.